gametheorytoken/gametheorygames/README.md

 _Note: The winning tokens for each game are distributed upon the transaction following the winning transaction.
 The creator will receive 1% of tokens awarded to players for ongoing development support._

 ## The Games

+_Note: No ETH should ever be sent to any of these games.
+All the games are played based on gas price of current balance in your account.
+If you are sending ETH to the contract, you are not playing correctly **and you will lose your money forever**._

 **Lowest Gas Price per Block - 0.125 GTT/reward**: The user who pays the _lowest_ gasPrice in a block for a transaction to this contract wins the tokens.
 You are not only playing against other players, but with miners who may or may not include your transaction at such a low cost.
 If multiple transactions with the same gasPrice are included in a single block, the winner will be the user's transaction that is chosen _last_ by miners.

-**Last Block Without a Tx - 1.25 GTT/reward**:  The reward for this game goes to the last player to have a transaction processed on this contract _with no other successful transactions sent to this contract in the following block_.
+**Consecutive Blocks - 1.25 GTT/reward**:  The reward for this game goes to the last player to have a transaction processed on this contract _with no other successful transactions sent to this contract in the following block_.
 These battles can go on for blocks at a time before a winner is chosen.
 <br /><br />
 **Current King - 0.1 GTT/reward**: The owner of the last successful transaction to this contract will receive a reward for each block that is processed that nobody else has a successful transaction to.
 <br /><br />